adedov/victims-version-search/README.md

 **Searchable CVE Database**

 The script produces SQLite3 database for all CVE-s from victims-cve-db as an intermediate product.
-But it might be useful for someone as it allows easily search by both CVE number and artifact name:
+By default it builds it in memory.
+But it might be useful for someone as it allows easily search by both CVE number and artifact name.
+Use --dump-db parameter to make script to dump intermediate database into a file:

 ```
+./victims-version-search.py --victims-cve-db=../victims-cve-db --dump-db=cvemap.db ~/java/jboss-eap-6.3
+...
+...

 % sqlite3 cvemap.db
 sqlite> select * from cve limit 10;
 cve         cvss        groupid            artifactid    version                            fixedin